agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 ---

 The Agile Instance is created with `new Agile()`and should be unique to your application.
-Multiple Agile Instances in one Application might cause trouble.
 ```ts
 const App = new Agile();
 ```